axin233/hand_roll_estimation/README.md

 ## Reproducing the results

 To reproduce the results in the demo, please download the [data](https://drive.google.com/drive/folders/1SZlVx9E_UTGEork87cag5zlajOH2bFDY?usp=sharing) and the [algorithms' weights](https://drive.google.com/drive/folders/1GKsiPBIkfuXwhrxvSPqSASQpL3ghfv8j?usp=sharing).
 The code is located at `<algorithm_name>/sliding_window/test_video.py`.
+If you have any questions, please feel free to email me at jianxig@g.clemson.edu :smile:

+## System requirements

+The code is written in Python.
+It requires the following packages.

+- Pytorch 1.10.0
+- torchvision 0.11.0
+- Pandas 1.4.3
+- Numpy 1.23.5
+- tqdm 4.64.1

 <!--
 |          | CNN (surface) | MO (surface) | MM (surface) | CNN (depth) | MO (depth) | MM (depth) |